 An intermediate or advanced studio course continuing the practice and refinement of vision and technique in black and white photography with emphasis on seeing the idea, content and meaning, visual structure, and presentation.
-Students supply manual camera, materials.
+Students supply materials and manual film camera with adjustable focus, shutter and aperture.
+Fully manual film cameras are available in the lab.
 May be retaken for up to 8 credits.
-Lab fee.
-Prerequisite: ART 181.
+Lab fee \$30.
+Prerequisite: ART 180, 181 introduced.
+Students will supply materials and camera with adjustable focus, aperture and shutter speed.
+Fully manual film cameras are available in the lab.
+Lab fee \$30.
+Prerequisite: ART 180